frictionlessdata/website/site/guide/README.md

 [These patterns are language and platform agnostic so you can use and integrate them with your favorite language, tool or platform.
 We also have a rich set of libraries and tooling to help you do that e.g. bindings in Python, R, Ruby, Go, Swift ...]
 -->

 At the same time, Frictionless Data is also perfectly capable of powering sophisticated data workflows when used in combination with modern tooling and supporting libraries.
-This is possible because the framework follows an "atomic" data[^atomic] -- you can take a minimalistic approach for simple solutions or combine elements for more complex solutions.
+This is possible because the framework follows an "atomic" approach[^atomic] where specs and tools are broken down into small components that can be used on their own but also composed together to make larger ones.
+This allows you to take a minimalistic approach for simple solutions and then combine elements components for more complex solutions.

 If you’d like to learn more about Frictionless before diving in, we created a video walking through the core principles.